Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models: Introduction

-at high dimension $d\geq\delta n$, it is as for the Gaussian location model in (\ref{eq: minimax rates -- Gaussian location model}).
+and at high dimension, $d\geq\delta n$, it is as for the Gaussian location model in (\ref{eq: minimax rates -- Gaussian location model}).
 The rate of this estimator is then further shown to be asymptotically optimal (up to a logarithmic factor) via a minimax lower bound (Theorem \ref{thm: impossibility lower bound for mean estimation}).
-Evidently, its performance smoothly interpolates between the performance of the GLM and the GMM, and the loss is improved with the decrease of $\delta$ from all three aspects previously mentioned.
-First, at low dimension, $d\leq\delta n$, the global minimax rate is $\left(\frac{\delta d}{n}\right)^{1/4}$.
-Thus whenever $\delta$ is as low as $\delta=\frac{d}{n}$ it becomes the parametric error rate $\Theta(\sqrt{\frac{d}{n}})$ of the GLM; whenever $\delta=\Theta(1)$ it is the same as $ \Theta( \left(\frac{d}{n}\right)^{1/4}) $ for the GMM; and it smoothly interpolates between these rates for $\frac{d}{n}\leq\delta\leq1$.
-Second, at low dimension, $d\leq\delta n$, parametric error rate is achieved for signal strength as low as $t = \Theta(\sqrt{\delta})$ (which again, matches the extremes $t = \Theta(\sqrt{\frac{d}{n}})$ of GLM and $t = \Theta(1)$ of GMM).
-Third, the transition to the high dimension occurs at $d=\delta n$, which is again lower than the transition point of the GMM given by $d=n$.
-This lower transition point allows to achieve the error rate of the GLM for any signal strength, even in a regime in which the loss vanishes with $n\to\infty$ (unlike for GMM, $\delta=\frac{1}{2}$); specifically, this occurs whenever $\delta n\leq d\leq n$.
+Evidently, the loss in (\ref{eq: minimax loss at low dimension Markov contribution statement}) smoothly interpolates the rates of the GLM in (\ref{eq: minimax rates -- Gaussian location model}) and the GMM in (\ref{eq: minimax rates Gaussian mixture low dimension}).
+Moreover, it is evident that the loss is improved with the decrease of $\delta$ from all three aspects previously mentioned.
+First, at low dimension, $d\leq\delta n$, the global minimax rate is $\left(\frac{\delta d}{n}\right)^{1/4}$ (obtained by equating the first and second cases in (\ref{eq: minimax loss at low dimension Markov contribution statement})).
+Hence, reducing the flip probability from $\delta=\Theta(1)$ to $\delta=\frac{d}{n}$ smoothly reduces the global minimax rate from the parametric error rate $\Theta(\sqrt{\frac{d}{n}})$ of the GLM to the $ \Theta( \left(\frac{d}{n}\right)^{1/4}) $ of the GMM.
+Second, at low dimension, $d\leq\delta n$, the minimal signal strength required to obtain parametric error rate is $t = \Theta(\sqrt{\delta})$ (obtained from the third case in (\ref{eq: minimax loss at low dimension Markov contribution statement})).
+This, again, improves by decreasing $\delta$, and matches the extremes $t = \Theta(\sqrt{\frac{d}{n}})$ of GLM and $t = \Theta(1)$ of GMM.
+Third, the transition to the high dimension regime occurs at $d=\delta n$, which is again better with lower $\delta$, and matches the transition point of the GMM given by $d=n$.
+This lower transition point allows us to achieve the error rate of the GLM for any signal strength, even in a regime in which the loss $O(\sqrt{\frac{d}{n}})$ vanishes with $n\to\infty$ (unlike for GMM, $\delta=\frac{1}{2}$); specifically, this occurs whenever $d\geq \delta n$ yet $d=o(n)$.
 Beyond the formal proof, Appendix \ref{app:heuristic} provides a heuristic justification for why the minimax error is naturally expected to scale as in \eqref{eq: minimax loss at low dimension Markov contribution statement}.